-Once you reach Kathmandu we will check you in at a nice and cozy hotel around the Thamel area.
+Once you reach Kathmandu, we will check you in the same hotel in Thamel.
 Self-exploring the narrow streets of this tourist hub for souvenir shopping and drinks is a good way to spend the rest of your day.
 Later in the evening, we will take you out for a farewell dinner and listen to your wildlife tour experiences.

-We will drop you to the airport according to your flight schedule.
+We will drop you at the airport according to your flight schedule.
 Tiger Encounter hopes to take you to another exciting wildlife safari in Nepal soon.